ramzyraz/Mr.Fluffy-Fluffs-Lite/README.md

 # Features Under Development
 * User profile with orders
 * Product reviews and ratings
+* Session Management (Currently only using JWT Cookies for Authentication)

 # Instructions
 Fork, then download or clone the repo.